aleffert/reduct/README.md

 A REDUCT program consists of two lines.
 Each line is a JSON array containing arbitrary JSON objects.
 The first line represents sample inputs.
 The second line represents corresponding outputs.
 Thus each array should have the same number of elements.
 The correct behavior on other inputs is inferred by the evaluator.

-Thus, the above program is specified to return '1' for the input '0', '1' for the input '1', '6' for the input '20', '120', for the input '5' and '2432902008176640000' for the input '20'.
+Thus, the above program is specified to return '1' for the input '0', '1' for the input '1', '6' for the input '3', '120', for the input '5' and '2432902008176640000' for the input '20'.

 **Correctness**

-Those of you who are still reading might have a question.
-How on Earth do we know that's a factorial function?
+Those of you who are still reading might have a question: How on Earth do we know that's a factorial function?
 It's just some examples!

 There are two different directions from which we can approach a proof.